-An elegant, dedicated Physical Laboratory building was completed in 1906 and, with the Sami Nasr Institute for Advanced Materials (SNIAM), which was completed in 2000, houses the central part of the School today.
-The School, which is housed in these buildings and CRANN, provides excellent modern facilities for teaching and research for a very lively community of over 200 physicists, technical and support staff, including 28 academic staff and approximately 60 postdoctoral fellows and 85 graduate students.
+An elegant, dedicated Physical Laboratory building was completed in 1906, now named the Fitzgerald building, and with the Sami Nasr Institute for Advanced Materials (SNIAM), which was completed in 2000, these house the central part of the School today.
+The School, which is based in these buildings and in CRANN, provides excellent modern facilities for teaching and research for a very lively community of over 200 physicists, technical and support staff, including 30 academic staff, approximately 60 postdoctoral fellows and 125 graduate students.